 Tunes and exercises:

 - Blues in E – shuffle feel

-- few common blues licks, scales and excercises
+- few common blues licks, scales, and exercises

 - Before The Blues (Jerry Douglas)